-Prune to remove dead wood, straggling branches, faded flowers.
-To control aphids and brown scale, wash plants frequently with jet spray from hose or spray plants with light horticultural oil.
-(In hot weather, spray in the evening— though not if temperatures exceed 90°F/32°C—then wash off foliage next morning.)'Aimee'
+Prune to remove dead wood, straggling branches, and faded flowers.
+To control aphids and brown scale, wash plants frequently with jet spray from a hose or spray plants with light horticultural oil.
+(In hot weather, spray in the evening— though not if temperatures exceed 90°F/32°C—then wash off the foliage the next morning.)Gardenia jasminoides

 Upright grower to 4–6 ft. tall and wide.
 Very large, very double, 4-in.-plus, roselike blossoms with elegantly spiraled form.
 Starts blooming in spring and continues well into summer.‘August Beauty’

-Extra-hardy variety; possibly as cold tolerant as ‘Kleim’s Hardy’.
-To 4 ft. high and wide.
+Extra-hardy variety; possibly as cold-tolerant as ‘Kleim’s Hardy’.
+Grows to 4 ft. tall and wide.
 Double, 3-in. flowers in summer, with heavy rebloom in autumn.
-Very heat tolerant.'Kleim's Hardy'
+Very heat-tolerant.

-Slow growing, forming a mound 2–3 ft. high and wide.
+Slowly grows into a mound 2–3 ft. tall and wide.
 Intensely fragrant single, star-shaped flowers are 1–3 in. wide.
-Blooms profusely in early summer, sporadically through rest of growing season.
+Blooms profusely in early summer, sporadically through the rest of the growing season.
 Reportedly has survived to 0°F/–18°C, suffering only damage to foliage.‘Mystery’

-Grows 6–8 ft. high and wide, even larger in time.
+Grows to 6–8 ft. tall and wide, even larger in time.
 Pure white, formal, 4–5-in. blossoms are the standard variety for florists’ corsages.
-Blooms from midsummer through early fall longer if warm weather continues.
+Blooms from midsummer through early fall, longer if warm weather continues.
 Intense fragrance carries through the air, even in dry climates.
-Rangy growth needs pruning to keep it neat and within bounds.‘Radicans'
+Rangy growth needs pruning to keep it neat and within bounds.‘Radicans’ (‘Prostrata’)

-True miniature gardenia, sometimes offered as G. a.
-'Prostrata'.
-Grows 6–12 in. high and 2–3 ft. wide, with inch-long dark green leaves and many inch-wide double flowers, mainly in early summer.
-Good small-scale edging, ground cover, container plant.‘Veitchii’
+True miniature gardenia.
+Grows to 6–12 in. high and 2–3 ft. wide, with inch-long dark green leaves and many inch-wide double flowers, mainly in early summer.
+Good small-scale edging, groundcover, or container plant.‘Veitchii’

 Sometimes sold as “everblooming gardenia.”
-Compact form 3–4 1/2 ft. high, to 6 ft. wide; leaves to 2 1/2 in. long.
-Oldest variety, but still most reliable bloomer.
+Compact form grows to 3–4 1/2 ft. high and 6 ft. wide; leaves to 2 1/2 in. long.
+This is the oldest variety, but still a most reliable bloomer.
 Roselike, 1 1/2–2-in.-wide, pure white blossoms from late spring to fall; bloom may continue during a warm winter.

 Dense, compact dwarf to 1–2 ft. high and wide.
 Rounded, five- or six-petaled, 1 1/2–2-in. single flowers bloom continuously from spring through summer.
 Sweet, carrying fragrance.
-Good in containers, foreground of borders.
+Good in containers and foreground of borders.